Immune Responses to Mpox Vaccine and Natural Mpox Infection in Indonesia (IND-IMOVA)

 Status

-Patient recruitment will begin in September 2024.
+Patient recruitment will begin at the end of 2024.

 TÌM HIỂU THÊM